-You may also notice your dog nibbling at his paws, or rubbing them on the carpet.
+You may also notice your dog nibbling at his paws or rubbing them on the carpet.
 The feet may be wet more often than you’d expect, or, in longer-coated dogs, you may notice crusting of the fur where they’ve dried with saliva on.
-Another common sign is a change in the colour of your dog’s fur from white/cream to pink.
-There are mulitple reasons your pup may be licking their paws, so let’s dive in below.
+Another common sign is a change in the color of your dog’s fur from white/cream to pink.
+There are multiple reasons your pup may be licking their paws.

 Of course, licking at the paws is a normal part of a dog’s cleaning routine.
 Despite not being as obsessed with cleanliness as cats, dogs still spend some time grooming themselves, especially when it comes to somewhere like the paws, which are particularly prone to getting dirty.

-Thanks to diseases like Alabama Rot, and to concerns over road grit causing salt poisoning, it’s a good idea to get in the habit of cleaning your dog’s feet for them, and then examining them for anything concerning.
-You could also consider purchasing dog boots if your dog seems to find mud and dirt on their feet a problem.
+Thanks to diseases like Alabama Rot and to concerns over road grit causing salt poisoning, it’s a good idea to get in the habit of cleaning your dog’s feet for them and then examining them for anything concerning.
+You could also consider purchasing dog boots if your dog finds mud and dirt on their feet a problem.

 The allergy causes dogs to feel an itch in their paws through a complex pathway.
-First, immune cells on the look-out for bacteria and foreign bodies recognize the allergen and release a messenger protein called IL-31.
+First, immune cells are on the lookout for bacteria, and foreign bodies recognize the allergen and release a messenger protein called IL-31.
 This is picked up by a specialized receptor and starts a chain reaction that triggers nerves to transfer the message to the brain.

-Dogs with allergies often also have ear infections and may have symptoms that come and go depending on the season, or symptoms that are constant, if the allergy is to something in their food.
-Other symptoms may include itching at other parts of the body, recurrent skin infections, and on-off soft stool.
+Dogs with allergies often also have ear infections and may have symptoms that come and go depending on the season or symptoms that are constant if the allergy is to something in their food.
+Other symptoms may include itching at other body parts, recurrent skin infections, and on-off soft stool.

 Allergies can be really complicated to diagnose, and there are lots of different tests and treatment options out there, so it can take a while to get to the bottom of what is bothering your dog.
 If you suspect allergies may be affecting your dog, you should discuss this with your vet so you can work out the best approach.
 Certain breeds are more prone to skin issues, like English Bulldogs or different types of pitbull breed dogs.

 It’s possible that your dog is licking his feet due to arthritis.
-Although less common than some of the other causes of foot-licking on here, licking at sore joints is a known symptom of arthritis.
-Arthritis affects one in five adult dogs, and is much more likely in your pooch if they’ve had a previous injury to the joint or is overweight.
+Although less common than some of the other causes of foot-licking, licking at sore joints is a known symptom of arthritis.
+Arthritis affects one in five adult dogs and is much more likely in your pooch if they’ve had a previous injury to the joint or are overweight.

-Like humans, dogs can get anxiety.
-And like us, they sometimes engage in repetitive soothing behaviors in order to help them cope.
+Like humans, dogs can get anxious.
+And like us, they sometimes engage in repetitive, soothing behaviors to help them cope.

-If you notice your dog is licking their feet in stressful situations, such as when other dogs are present, when strangers come to the house, or in a thunderstorm, anxiety could be the reason they’re licking so much.
-Of course, it’s very hard to accurately diagnose anxiety in dogs, but if they respond well to anti-anxiety medications then it’s likely this was the cause of the foot-licking.
+If you notice your dog is licking their feet in stressful situations, such as when other dogs are present, when strangers come to the house, or in a thunderstorm, anxiety could be why they’re licking so much.
+Of course, it’s very hard to diagnose anxiety in dogs accurately.
+Still, if they respond well to anti-anxiety medications, then it’s likely this was the cause of the foot-licking.

 Boredom and Habit

-Dogs get bored, too!
-A bored dog can turn to repetitive behaviors just like an anxious dog, and a common repetitive behavior is excessive licking of the paws.
+Dogs get bored, too.
+A bored dog can turn to repetitive behaviors like an anxious dog, and a common repetitive behavior is excessive licking of the paws.

 If you’ve noticed your dog has started licking their paws since a change at home, especially if that has resulted in less attention, fewer walks, or you being out more often- it could be down to boredom.

-Try providing them with puzzle feeders and games they can play on their own and see whether the licking stops.
+Try providing them with puzzle feeders and games they can play independently and see whether the licking stops.
 If not, it’s possible that it’s developed into a habit, which is much harder to stop.
 Bitter sprays may be necessary to break the habit, but should only be used after the other causes here have been ruled out by a vet.

 It’s not uncommon for dogs to injure their claws, especially if they’re too long.
-Sudden licking of a paw may occur with a ripped nail- this is very painful so take care when examining your dog’s feet.
-You may notice that the claw is at an abnormal angle or there is blood in your dog’s fur.
-They should be taken to the vet for the claw to be trimmed, and may need antibiotics, especially if they’ve already been licking at it for a while.
+Sudden paw licking may occur with a ripped nail- this is very painful so take care when examining your dog’s feet.
+You may notice that the claw is at an abnormal angle, or there is blood in your dog’s fur.
+They should be taken to the vet for the claw to be trimmed and may need antibiotics, especially if they’ve already been licking at it for a while.

-The claws, toes and pads come into contact with all sorts of bacteria and yeasts every day.
+The claws, toes, and pads come into contact with all sorts of bacteria and yeasts daily.
 In fact, they have a ‘normal’ number of bacteria and yeast that live on the skin and do no harm.
-However, if the immune system is compromised (perhaps due to another disease, or an endocrine disorder like Cushing’s), the normal flora can grow out of control and cause disease.
+However, if the immune system is compromised (perhaps due to another disease or an endocrine disorder like Cushing’s), the normal flora can grow out of control and cause disease.
 The same can happen if tiny scratches in your dog’s skin let the infection in.
 Just as with allergies, the more your dog licks the area, the more they’ll damage the skin surface, allowing the infection to spread.

-Whilst a one-off infection of the foot may be treated with antibiotics or antifungal washes, repeated infections should be investigated to find the underlying cause.
+Whilst a one-off foot infection may be treated with antibiotics or antifungal washes, repeated infections should be investigated to find the underlying cause.